QuintineSol/MasterThesis/README.md

 We investigated the relationship between four conversation dynamics (i.e., speaking time, turn length, speech rate, and response time) and perceived rapport in two online dyadic interaction settings: conversations and collaborations.
 This contributes to a deeper understanding of human social behaviour, with implications for enhancing both human-human and human-technology interaction.

-Note: Due to confidentiality agreements, the dataset used in this thesis cannot be shared.
+Note: Due to confidentiality agreements, the dataset used in this thesis could not be shared.

 ## Files